iterative/dvc.org/content/docs/command-reference/pull.md

  workspace
 ```

-The default remote is used (see `dvc remote default`) unless the `--remote`
+The default remote is used (see `dvc remote default`) unless a specific one is
-option is used.
-See `dvc remote` for more information on how to configure a
+given with `--remote`.
+See `dvc remote` for more information on how to configure
-remote.
+a remote.

 Without arguments, it downloads all files and directories referenced in the
 current workspace (found in `dvc.yaml` and `.dvc` files) that are missing from
 the workspace.
-The `--all-branches`, `--all-tags`, and `--all-commits` options
-enable pulling multiple Git commits.

-The `targets` given to this command (if any) limit what to pull.
-It accepts
+Any `targets` given to this command limit what to pull.
+It
-paths to tracked files or directories (including paths inside tracked
+accepts paths to tracked files or directories (including paths inside tracked
 directories), `.dvc` files, and stage names (found in `dvc.yaml`).

+The `--all-branches`, `--all-tags`, and `--all-commits` options enable pulling
+files/dirs referenced in multiple Git commits.

 After the data is in the <abbr>cache</abbr>, `dvc pull` uses OS-specific
 mechanisms like reflinks or hardlinks to put it in the workspace, trying to